 When you look at your yard, do you ever feel overwhelmed by the sea of foliage in the garden, or underwhelmed by the monotonous grass?
 If there’s too much going on to focus on one thing (or maybe nothing going on at all), it’s probably time to consider focal point landscaping.

 Every landscape design starts with a focal point to provide visual interest and organize the yard.
 Focal points also build sight lines around the property to direct our paths.
-Read on to learn about establishing clear focal points in your yard and what to use as accenting elements.
+Keep reading to learn how to create clear focal points in your yard and what to use as accenting elements.

 Simply put: our eyes need something to focus on.
 If there’s too much to take in, the eyes get overwhelmed and can’t zone into just one element.
 Focal point landscaping pulls people in, and supporting elements or minor focal points help guide sight lines around the yard.
 And yes, it’s possible to incorporate more than one focal point in a landscape design as long as they avoid close proximity.